hamologist/emojify/README.md

 # Emojify
-**Emojfiy** is a Rust project for for spicing up a blob of text with a random assortment of emojis.
+**Emojfiy** is a Rust project for spicing up a blob of text with a random assortment of emojis.
 The package includes both an API and CLI frontend for running the emojification logic.

 ## Installation